moussaclarke/planar/README.md

 $widgets->delete('57d1d2fc97aee');
 ```

-You can easily retrieve the previous version of a document at the last save, in order to, for example, perform an undo.
+You can easily retrieve the previous version of a document at the last save point, in order to, for example, perform an undo, as long as the collection is persistent.

 ```
 // get the previous version
 $previous = $widgets->history('57d1d2fc97aee');
-// undo, i.e. set document to previous version
+// undo i.e. set document to previous version
 $widgets->set('57d1d2fc97aee', $previous);
 ```